openfaas/openfaas.github.io/_posts/2018-08-02-read-only-functions.md

     readonly_root_filesystem: true
 ```

+Now deploy the function and try to update the value to "stefanprodan":

 ```
 faas-cli deploy

+echo get | faas-cli invoke overwrite-me {"action":"get","value":"alexellis\n"}

-echo stefanprodan | faas-cli invoke overwrite-me {"action":"get","value":"alexellis\n"}
+echo stefanprodan | faas-cli invoke overwrite-me --query update=1

+{ Error: EROFS: read-only file system, open '/home/app/function/valid_user.txt'
+  errno: -30,
+  code: 'EROFS',
+  syscall: 'open',
+  path: '/home/app/function/valid_user.txt' }
 ```

-You can now see that the value is never updated.
+You can now see that the value is never updated and an error is generated.

 Read on for what to do if you do need somewhere to write some temporary data such as a process identifier number or other kind of intermediate data.

 ### What if I want to write to the filesystem?